-Spring is a pleasant time to visit with moderate temperatures and lush landscapes.
+Spring is a pleasant time to visit Tete with moderate temperatures and less rain.

-Fall offers cooler temperatures and is a great time for hiking and exploring.
+Fall offers cooler temperatures and is ideal for exploring the city.

-Winters are mild, making it a comfortable time to visit the dam and other outdoor attractions.
+Winters are mild, making it a good time for sightseeing without the heat.

 MZN MT